 Details about a vulnerability are worth a great deal of money.
 This kind of information is valuable not only to your competitors, but also on growing black and grey markets.
 Many other parties would pay for the details of a vulnerability in order to exploit it themselves.
 This means that anyone discovering a vulnerability on your site could sell it easily.
 Knowledge of a vulnerability will always be worth more to your company than any of these others.
 However, a hacker asking for money either before or after making a disclosure can make everyone uncomfortable.
 Avoid this situation entirely by advertising generous bounties ahead of time.
 Here’s what some companies are currently offering:

 The free market determines how much a vulnerability in your system is worth.
 For products with large user bases, the prices can get very high.

 The best companies also make their pre-release code or a staging server with dummy data available for testing with even higher rewards.
 In this case exploits can be found and remedied before users’ data is ever compromised.

 Without the threat of full disclosure, responsible disclosure would not work, and vendors would go back to ignoring security vulnerabilities.
 Bruce Schenier

-Responsible Disclosure is when the researcher who discovered a vulnerability notifies the creator of the product and allows them a reasonable amount of time to fix it.
-After that time, the researcher publishes the details publicly regardless of whether the users have been officially notified.
+Coordinated Disclosure is when the researcher who discovers a vulnerability notifies the vendor of the product and allows them a reasonable amount of time to fix it before disclosing publicly.

 No matter what, remember that someone disclosing a vulnerability to you directly is usually trying to do the right thing.